raduzaharia-medium/pascal-programs/README.md

 # pascal-programs
-A repository of Borland Pascal 7 programs
+A repository of Borland Pascal 7 programs for the "Writing code in Borland Pascal 7" blog post on Medium.